Sir Keir Starmer’s route to ‘common sense position’ on transgender policy

 When he won the party’s leadership election in the early weeks of the Covid pandemic, he inherited a policy of committing to include self-identification for transgender people and reforming the Equality Act to “fully enforce” single-sex exemptions to allow for women-only spaces.

-Relations between Ms Duffield and the Labour leadership had long been strained, particularly over transgender rights.
+Relations between the Canterbury MP and the party leadership had long been strained, particularly over transgender rights.

 In 2020 Ms Duffield said on Twitter that “only women have a cervix”, something Sir Keir later said was “not right”.